qawolf/qawolf/docs/docs/use_the_repl.md

 After you are done using the REPL, type `.exit` to continue running your test.
 Your test will proceed until it encounters another `repl` call or finishes running.

+Make sure to remove `repl` calls from your test code after you finish debugging!

 ## Next steps

 Congratulations - you've learned how to use the QA Wolf REPL! 🎉